DCoder206/network-chat-file-share/README.md

 # Network chat & file share
-A web application that facilitates sending messages and files over a local network
+An application that facilitates sending messages and files over a local network